mweel1/usa_high_level/USA-Internet/index.md

 8. Purchase tickets to a show
 9. We will then get into supply chain solutions.
 10. All public/govt data is an API so it can be shared with upstream data points.

-### Special Requirements for domains

-.school must publish all its stats around job placement and income anonymously.
+11. Allow shops to setup wholesale relationships with Sysco, Us Foods, Best Buy, Amazon.com, and Shell Gas.
+12. Shop at all local stores, and integrate into major internet providers for retail purchasing.

 ### Business Requirements

-Each business or government agency will have an organization directory with a personal profile URL.

 Each employee can be assigned to the storage account(s) of the business with their personal profile URL.

-Anytime something needs to be saved, a business URL and personal Profile URL can be provided from the operating system.
+A business URL and personal Profile URL can be provided from the operating system.

 Business URL’s can be assigned in an operating system as part of the permissions along with a personal profile when setting up.